Download and Installation

 blupf90 < input

-The second method is useful for Gibbs sampling programs, which require several inputs.
+The second method is especially useful for Gibbs sampling programs that require several lines of input.

 Stop a program